Skip to content

 <script> --context <context.json>

-The context file contains the effective runner limits, zombie timeout, query, lumberjack name, lumberjack state directory, and paths to serialized all_changespecs.json and filtered_changespecs.json files.
+The context file contains the effective runner limits, zombie timeout, query, lumberjack name, lumberjack state directory, paths to legacy-named serialized all_changespecs.json and filtered_changespecs.json files, the current target, configured vars, the run source (scheduled, manual, or oneshot), the dry_run flag, and the run-local result path.
+The result path is also exported as SASE_CHOP_RESULT_FILE; the source and dry-run flag are mirrored as SASE_CHOP_SOURCE and SASE_CHOP_DRY_RUN (1 for true, 0 for false).
+SASE_CHOP_VERBOSE enables opt-in debug output.
+Target fields are exported as SASE_CHOP_TARGET_<FIELD> along with SASE_CHOP_TARGET_KEY.
+Scripts with direct side effects must honor dry_run before mutating external state; runner-level dry-run only previews launch proposals.
 Scheduled script chops within one lumberjack tick run concurrently; use timeout or chop_timeout to keep a slow script from blocking later ticks indefinitely.

 Script chop stdout and stderr are streamed to the chop's per-run log file while the subprocess is still alive (see Chop Run History below).
 The Axe-tab dashboard tails that file so a long-running chop's output becomes visible immediately rather than only after process exit.